 Fill syringes to the recommended capacity or use the least amount of liquid heparin anticoagulant that will prevent clotting.

-- If manually heparinizing syringes, the heparin-to-blood ratio should not exceed 10 U heparin per milliliter of blood. - Under filling syringes will cause higher heparin-to-blood ratios and may affect results. - Under filling syringes with liquid heparin will also dilute the sample causing results to be affected.
+Under filling syringes will cause higher heparin-to-blood ratios which will decrease ionized calcium results due to binding.
+Under filling syringes with liquid heparin will also dilute the sample causing results to be affected.